 To be successful in pursuing this type of funding you need to be able to demonstrate confidence to private investors.
 This starts with transparent and accurate financial records.

 Crowdfunding allows NFPs to set up an online fundraising campaign based on a specific project or program; this allows people to make a secure donation to the organisation via a third party website.

 In Australia, crowdfunding has seen growth in donations per annum in excess of 300% in the past two years.
 This growth is attributed to the shift in fundraising through digital, mobile and social media, as oppose to the traditional method of ‘shaking the tin’ on street corners.
 NFPs can spread their message to the public much wider than before (even internationally), in order to expand their fundraising scope for the benefit of their programs.

 Industry commentators highlight that the rise of crowdfunding is a reflection of the innovation currently being experienced in the NFP sector.
 Whilst this method may not suit all NFPs, it certainly is an option for additional fundraising sources that should be considered by NFPs to improve their organisation’s ability to attract income.

 Achieving financial sustainability is no easy task for NFP entities which is probably why it is the top issue concerning today’s NFP leaders.
 Each of the above strategies has opportunities and drawbacks.
-To make sure that you are informed on these it is important to engage your accountant in any funding decisions.
+To make sure that you are informed on the best options for funding for not for profit organisations like yours, it is important to engage your accountant in any funding decisions.

 Subscribe to our NFP blog posts